Copyright status of works by the federal government of the United States: Works produced by contractors

 Unlike works of the U.S. government, works produced by contractors under government contracts are protected under U.S. copyright law.
 The holdership of the copyright depends on the terms of the contract and the type of work undertaken.
 Contract terms and conditions vary between agencies; contracts to NASA and the military may differ significantly from civilian agency contracts.

 Civilian agencies and NASA are guided by the Federal Acquisition Regulations (FAR).
 There are a number of FAR provisions that can affect the ownership of the copyright.
 FAR Subpart 27.4—Rights in Data and Copyright provides copyright guidance for the civilian agencies and NASA.
 Additionally, some agencies may have their own FAR Supplements that they follow.

 Under the FAR general data rights clause (FAR 52.227-14), the government has unlimited rights in all data first produced in performance of or delivered under a contract, unless the contractor asserts a claim to copyright or the contract provides otherwise.
 Unless provided otherwise by an Agency FAR Supplement, a contractor may assert claim to copyright in scientific and technical articles based on or containing data first produced in the performance of a contract and published in academic, technical or professional journals, symposia proceedings, or the like.
 The express written permission of the Contracting Officer is required before the contractor may assert or enforce the copyright in all other works first produced in the performance of a contract.
 However, if a contract includes Alternate IV of the clause, the Contracting Officer's approval is not required to assert claim to copyright.
 Whenever the contractor asserts claim to copyright in works other than computer software, the government, and others acting on its behalf, are granted a license to reproduce, prepare derivative works, distribute, perform and display the copyrighted work.
 For computer software produced under FAR contract, the scope of the government's license does not include the right to distribute to the public, but for "commercial off the shelf software", the government typically obtains no better license than would any other customer.

 Transfers

 The federal government can hold copyrights that are transferred to it.
 Copyright law's definition of work of the United States government does not include work that the government owns but did not create.
 For example, in 1837, the federal government purchased former U.S. President James Madison's manuscripts from his widow, Dolley Madison, for $30,000.
 If this is construed as covering copyright as well as the physical papers, it would be an example of such a transfer.

+"Semper Supra", the official song of the United States Space Force, is an example of a work whose copyright was transferred to the federal government.
+It was composed in 2022 by James Teachenor and Sean Nelson, who gifted the copyright to the Department of the Air Force.